Kharkiv: Landmarks

-Of the many attractions of the Kharkiv city are the: Dormition Cathedral, Annunciation Cathedral, Derzhprom building, Freedom Square, Taras Shevchenko Monument, Mirror Stream, Historical Museum, Choral Synagogue, T. Shevchenko Gardens, Zoo, Children's narrow-gauge railroad, World War I Tank Mk V, Memorial Complex, and many more.
+Other attractions include: Taras Shevchenko Monument, Mirror Stream, Historical Museum, T. Shevchenko Gardens, Kharkiv Zoo], Children's narrow-gauge railroad, World War I Tank Mk V, Memorial Complex, and many more.

 After the 2014 Russian annexation of Crimea the monument to Petro Konashevych-Sahaidachny in Sevastopol was removed and handed over to Kharkiv.

 Parks

-Kharkiv contains numerous parks and gardens such as the Gor'ky park, Shevchenko park, Hydro park, Strelka park, Sarzhyn Yar and Feldman ecopark.
-The Gor'ky park is a common place for recreation activities among visitors and local people.
+Kharkiv contains numerous parks and gardens such as the Central Park, Shevchenko park, Hydro park, Strelka park, Sarzhyn Yar and Feldman ecopark.
+The Central Park is a common place for recreation activities among visitors and local people.
 The Shevchenko park is situated in close proximity to the V.N.
 Karazin National University.
 It is also a common place for recreation activities among the students, professors, locals and foreigners.

 The Ecopark is situated at circle highway around Kharkiv.
 It attracts kids, parents, students, professors, locals and foreigners to undertake recreation activities.
 Sarzhyn Yar is a natural ravine three minutes walk from "Botanichniy Sad" station.
-It is an old girder that now - is a modern park zone more than 12 km length.
+It is an old girder that now – is a modern park zone more than 12 km in length.
 There is also a mineral water source with cupel and a sporting court.

+Language

+The majority spoken language in Kharkiv is Russian.
+Even after Ukraine gained its independence, Russian was still used predominantly by ethnic Russians and Ukrainians alike, although after the onset of the 2022 Russian invasion of Ukraine, many of the city's residents attempted to transition to Ukrainian.